neilenns/mobiflight-docs/content/devices/led/configuring-device/index.md

 Click on the board the device is connected to then select **LED / Output** from the **Add device** menu.

-{{% screenshot image="add-device-menu.png" title="Screenshot of the menu open with the LED / Output item highlighted." %}}
+{{< screenshot image="add-device-menu.png" title="Screenshot of the menu open with the LED / Output item highlighted." >}}

 ### Configure the LED pin

 Use the **Pin settings** dropdown to specify the board pin the LED is connected to.

-Use the **Name** field to give the LED a meaningful name.
+Provide a meaningful name for the LED in the **Name** field.
 This name is shown in the output configuration screens when assigning a flight simulator value to the LED.

-{{% screenshot image="device-configuration.png" title="Screenshot of the settings for an LED, with pin 2 selected and Output as the name." %}}
+{{< screenshot image="device-configuration.png" title="Screenshot of the settings for an LED, with pin 2 selected and Output as the name." >}}

 ### Upload the changes to the board

 Click the **Upload config** button at the bottom of the **MobiFlight Modules** tab to upload the modified configuration to the board.

-{{% screenshot image="/upload-config-button.png" title="Screenshot of the MobiFlight Module dialog with the Upload config highlighted." %}}
+{{< screenshot image="/upload-config-button.png" title="Screenshot of the MobiFlight Module dialog with the Upload config highlighted." >}}

 ### Close the MobiFlight modules dialog